lithekod/site-v2/website/pages/gamejam_en.md

 ### Schedule

-All events takes place on the LiU Game Jam Discord.
+All events take place on the LiU Game Jam Discord.
 Times are given in Central European Summer Time (CEST) i.e. UTC+2.

 **Friday May 7th:**